Michael is an online fitness writer who's an expert in strength training exercises.

 Nerds and Muscle Men

 When referring to nerds and muscle men I am generalizing.
 The obvious difference between a nerd and a muscle man is the amount of muscle the person has.
 Muscle men are muscular.
 They are strong and confident.
-Nerds have very little muscle and don't take very good care of their body.
+Nerds have very little muscle and don't take very good care of their bodies.
 They are weak and shy.
 It is easy to see the difference.
 I was a nerd.
 Now I am a muscle man.

 Nerds typically like science, science fiction, fantasy and computers.
 They like thinking and interacting with the world virtually using technology.
 They also like to be inside in a small place they are comfortable with and prefer theory over practice.
 Muscle men like exercising and working out to build muscle.
-They also like get out and use their muscles to accomplish things in the real world.
+They also like to get out and use their muscles to accomplish things in the real world.
 Most muscle men like sports, hanging out with a lot of people and games that are not virtual.
 They spend less time thinking and more time doing things.

 Muscle men find reasons to use their muscles.
 An exercise made my muscles hurt.
 I did it again and again so my body could adapt.
-I was terrible at an exercise so did it again and again so I could improve.
+I was terrible at an exercise so I did it again and again so I could improve.
 An exercise started to become easy so I found ways to make it more difficult.
 Nerds make up excuses not to use their muscles.

 My transition began when I decided I wanted to bike to the beach.
 I biked to the beach and later that day I biked back.
-After a while I started biking more often in the summer and increased the distance.
+After a while, I started biking more often in the summer and increased the distance.
 To keep my legs in shape I started exercising while I was watching TV.
 My legs were in great shape but my upper body was still weak.
 So I started working out my upper body more.
 Exercising became a habit and so did competing against myself.
 I found that I enjoyed exercising and improving myself.

 Muscle does not just happen.
 People that are strong and muscular are strong and muscular because they exercised a lot.
-To exercise enough to change your body it needs to become a habit.
+To exercise enough to change your body, it needs to become a habit.
 Something that you do so often that it just becomes a normal everyday activity like watching TV.
 It needs to be part of your lifestyle.
 Nerds spend a lot of time typing, pressing buttons and sitting in front of the TV.
 Muscle men spend a lot of time doing things that require strength, endurance, speed and balance.
 If a nerd wants to build muscle they need to spend less time doing nerd activities and more time doing muscle man activities.

 When playing video games try to spend at least half the time playing motion games.
 Not the ones that are mostly button pressing.
 I am referring to the ones that require you to be active like the sports games.
-The Wii sports games I have provide me with entertainment and exercise.
+The Wii sports games provide me with entertainment and exercise.
 Move as much as possible instead of as little as possible.
 Playing video games takes time away from other things.
 So you should set time limits.

 Muscle men and nerds watch a lot of TV.
-However muscle men don't just sit there doing next to nothing for hours.
+However, muscle men don't just sit there doing next to nothing for hours.
 They use the TV as a tool.
-You can workout and watch your favorite shows at the same time.
-Another option is to workout before turning the TV on.
+You can work out and watch your favorite shows at the same time.
+Another option is to work out before turning the TV on.
 Stay off the couch or chair unless you resting your body.
 If you spent most of the day sitting in front of a computer then you should exercise during your relaxation time.

 A lot of people think reading books as a form of entertainment is good.
 I am not one of them.
 It is good in moderation but while you are reading you are not exercising and you are not doing things in the real world.

 Card games don't provide you with exercise either.
 If you want to become muscular you need to be physically active.
 Make the entertainment more active or replace it with something else.
-I play video games but I limit myself to 8 hours a week.
+I play video games but I limit myself to eight hours a week.
 At least half of that time is spent playing motion games on the Wii.
-During the week I only play the sports games.
+During the week I only play sports games.
 Most days I exercise before I turn on the TV.
-I do exercises I can't do while watching TV like push ups and planks.
+I do exercises I can't do while watching TV like push-ups and planks.
 While I watch TV I do exercises like running, jumping rope, lifting weights and shadow boxing.
 Sometimes I play cards and I read but I mostly stick with active entertainment.

 Muscle men tend to spend a lot more time outside than nerds do.
 Get outside and use your body.
-One of the best ways to build muscle is go somewhere under your own power.
+One of the best ways to build muscle is to go somewhere under your own power.
 Walk, run, bike, row, paddle or climb.
 I started going for bike rides and it transformed my body.
 It made me look more like an athlete.
-Now I have huge rock hard calf muscles.
+Now I have huge rock-hard calf muscles.
 I look like someone that does a lot of biking and people have commented on my legs.
-Looking at pictures, videos and webcams does not give you the same experience as being in the places you are looking at and it does not provide you with exercise.
+Looking at pictures, videos and webcams do not give you the same experience as being in the places you are looking at and it does not provide you with exercise.

 I biked 37 miles to get to a beach.
 There is no way I would bike that far inside on an exercise bike but I want to bike to that beach again.

 When people think of muscular men they often think of a gym.
 Men go to a gym to build muscles.
 Gyms have lots of good equipment.
-However there are a lot of muscular men that workout at home or outside.
-There is no need to go to the gym to workout.
-Go to a gym, exercise outside or workout at home.
+However, there are a lot of muscular men that work out at home or outside.
+There is no need to go to the gym to work out.
+Go to a gym, exercise outside or work out at home.
 It does not matter where you do it.
 You just need to do it.
-I exercise almost everyday but I exercise at home or outside.
+I exercise almost every day but I exercise at home or outside.